YangMann/Paper/README.md

 your font before deployment.

 By default, Paper uses [Source Han Sans (思源雅黑)](https://github.com/adobe-fonts/source-han-sans "Source Han Sans (思源雅黑)"), an elegant open source CJK font by Adobe.
 You can change the font-family in `variables/_settings.scss`.
+NOTE: Source Hans Sans currently has some display problems on IE11 like lower underlines, higher emphasize dots and unaligned marker padding.

 ## Compile
 In command line, navigate to the directory where `config.rb` is located, and run